AMReX-Fluids/AMReX-Hydro/Docs/source/Introduction.rst

     (not generally used as part of computing the convective term, but used in application codes to define a cell-centered velocity update that approximately obeys a divergence constraint).

-* :ref:`redistribution` schemes: to address the "small cell problem" associated with explicit cut cell algorithms (part of step 4 for problems with embedded boundaries).
+* :ref:`Redistribution` schemes: to address the "small cell problem" associated with explicit cut cell algorithms (part of step 4 for problems with embedded boundaries).

 * :ref:`utilities`: to do things like compute slopes, create fluxes from face-centered values, and